History of the Royal Navy (after 1707): French Revolutionary and Napoleonic Wars (1793–1815)

 The French Revolutionary Wars of 1793–1802 and the Napoleonic Wars of 1803–15 saw the Royal Navy reach a peak of efficiency, dominating the navies of all Britain's adversaries.
 Initially Britain did not involve itself in the French Revolution, but in 1793 France declared war, leading to the Glorious First of June battle in the following year off Brest, followed by the capture of French colonies in the Caribbean.
 The Dutch Republic declared war in 1795 and Spain in 1796, on the side of France.
 Further action came in 1797 and 1798, with the Battle of Cape St Vincent and the Battle of the Nile (also known as the Battle of Aboukir Bay), which brought Admiral Horatio Nelson to the public's attention.
 The latter engagement cut off Napoleon's expedition to Egypt, though French forces remained in control of that country for three more years.
-In 1800 Russia, Sweden and Denmark–Norway agreed to resist British warships searching neutral shipping for French goods and in 1801 the Danes closed their ports to British shipping.
-This caused Britain to attack ships and the fort at the Battle of Copenhagen.
+In 1800, Russia, Sweden and Denmark–Norway formed the Second League of Armed Neutrality to resist British attempts to search their merchant shipping for French goods, and in 1801 the Danes closed their ports to British shipping.
+As the league did nothing about French searches, the British viewed its existence as a pro-French alliance and in 1801 sent a fleet to the Baltic.
+The fleet defeated the Danish navy at the Battle of Copenhagen, and the league soon dissolved.

 The Peace of Amiens in 1802 proved to be but a brief interruption in the years of warfare, and the Navy was soon blockading Napoleon's France.
 In 1805 French invasion forces were massed on the French coast with 2,300 vessels.
 The French fleet at Toulon went to the West Indies where it was intended to meet the Spanish one but it was chased by the British fleet and returned without meeting up.
 After fighting an action off Finisterre the French fleet withdrew to Cadiz where it met up with the Spanish one.
 The height of the Navy's achievements came on 21 October 1805 at the Battle of Trafalgar where a numerically smaller but more experienced British fleet under the command of Admiral Lord Nelson decisively defeated the combined French and Spanish fleet.
 The victory at Trafalgar consolidated the United Kingdom's advantage over other European maritime powers, but Nelson was killed during the battle.